-Earlier this year a colleague at Scale Venture Partners, Andy Vitus, wrote an outstanding post on investing in software as service companies, specifically, valuation multiples for SaaS companies initial CAGR (compounded annual growth rates) and how they predictably decline each year as the SaaS company matures.
-It is the expected rate of CAGR decline that then translates into what valuation multiples a VC firm should apply.
+Earlier this year a colleague at Scale Venture Partners, Andy Vitus, wrote an outstanding post on valuing a software company.
+Specifically, valuation multiples for SaaS companies initial CAGR (compounded annual growth rates).
+These growth rates predictably decline each year as the SaaS company matures.
+It is the expected rate of CAGR decline that then translates into what valuation multiples an m&a firm should apply.

-Andy shows this chart (click to expand) that outlines how much revenues will grow over a 5 year period based on various growth decay rates (left column).
+Andy shows this chart (click to expand) that outlines how much revenues will grow over a five year period based on various growth decay rates (left column).
 The far right column is NOT a SaaS multiple for business owners to expect upon an exit.
-It is simply the multiple of revenue expansion over a five year period.
-Its important to keep in mind that the chart is intended to be used by early investors in SaaS companies as a general guideline. iMerge’s experience has shown that SaaS firm’s growth rate and its rate of decline vary widely.
-Many SaaS companies may have an initial growth rate that well exceeds 100% but finds itself pretty quickly settling down faster than a rate of the “Low Road”.
+It is just the multiple of revenue expansion over a five year period.
+It’s necessary to keep in mind that the chart is intended to be used by early investors in SaaS companies as a general guideline. iMerge’s experience has shown that SaaS firm’s growth rate and its rate of decline vary widely.
+Many SaaS companies may have an initial growth rate that well exceeds 100% but finds itself pretty quickly settling down faster than a speed of the “Low Road.”
 Ultimately most SaaS firms have found themselves within range of the growth numbers Andy depicts.

-Mature Bootstrapped SaaS Companies May Need To Re-position Expected Multiples.
+Mature Bootstrapped SaaS Companies May Need To Re-position Expected SaaS Multiples.

 On the other hand, financial and strategic investors have a smaller risk appetite which means the more mature, albeit lower growth, SaaS companies can be appealing.
 Correspondingly, lower growth rates mean lower multiples.

-Lastly, as an example (horizontal red line), a 5 year young SaaS company is showing a current 40% CAGR.
-The buyer expects the annual rate of decay to be 15% per year for the next 5 years yielding a 2.3x revenue expansion with the 5th year CAGR being 17%.
+Lastly, as an example (horizontal red line), a five year young SaaS company is showing a current 40% CAGR.
+The buyer expects the annual rate of decay to be 15% per year for the next five years yielding a 2.3x revenue expansion with the 5th year CAGR being 17%.
 In this case, the buyer is likely to peg the valuation multiple at 1.8x revenues.